-The charter rate includes the crew, their wages, uniforms, insurance, equipment on board, linen and towels, the regular change and cleaning of these, consumables, and necessary cleaning products or materials, needed for the yachts maintenance.
-The VAT and expenses, also called APA, will be charged separately, depending on the country and type of yacht.
-The VAT gets charged in the country of embarkation and is always due, even if you book the charter as an EU company.
-This is a frequently asked question but unfortunately, cannot be avoided.
-The APA is calculated on the base charter rate and is usually around 30% of this.
-It is an Advanced Provisioning Allowance, which is given to the Captain several weeks before the start of your charter, so the crew can prepare according to your preferences.
+Charter rates include crew wages, uniforms, insurance, equipment on board, linen and towels, regular changes and cleaning, consumables, and cleaning materials for the yacht's maintenance.
+VAT and expenses, also known as APA, are charged separately, depending on the country.
+Regardless of whether you're booking your charter as an individual or as a company, VAT always gets charged in the country of embarkation.
+It's a frequently asked question, but unfortunately, you can't avoid it.
+APAs are calculated on the base charter rate and are usually around 30 - 40%, depending on the type of yacht.
+The Advanced Provisioning Allowance is given to the Captain a few weeks before the charter starts so the crew can prepare the yacht according to your peferences.

 Your captain will keep an overview of your yacht charter expenses, and you can ask him to see them anytime.
 You can also ask your charter broker to handle this for you if you don't want to worry about it during your vacation.
 You can expect to pay the following expenses out of your APA, but not limited to Food and Beverages, Mooring costs, charges for water, electricity, agent handling (if applicable), fuel, and hire of additional equipment at your request.